What are possible strategies for breaking in 8-ball?

 An alternative to hitting the lead ball on the break is hitting the 2nd-ball or 3rd-ball squarely instead by breaking from the side rail.
 These breaks can be very effective, assuming they are allowed under the rules by which you play (e.g., APA rules prohibit a 3rd-ball break).
 These breaks spread the balls well and often result in pocketing a ball.
 It is also easier to control the CB since less power is required.
-Here are some examples from Vol. IV of the Video Encyclopedia of Eight Ball (VEEB):
+Here are some examples, the first video being from Vol. IV of the Video Encyclopedia of Eight Ball (VEEB):

 As shown below, the main advantage of the 2nd-ball break, especially on a “bar box,” is it will often send the far corner ball to the corner pocket (assuming the balls are not too old, and rack well, and sit well on the cloth).
 It also has the benefit of causing 8-ball motion, giving you a chance to pocket it on the break (often in the opposite side pocket), which awards a win under some rules (e.g., the APA league system).
 Clips HSV 7.8-7.11 show some examples of 8-ball motion.
 The far 2nd-row ball also has a tendency to bank cross side with some equipment and racks.
 Not all leagues and tournaments award a game victory for making the 8-ball on the break; but if they do, it is wise to try to increase your chances for pocketing the 8-ball.